Want to take classes?

 Engages students in the study and practice of critical thinking, reading, and writing.
 The course focuses on analyzing and composing across varied rhetorical situations and in multiple genres.
 Students will apply key rhetorical concepts flexibly and collaboratively throughout their writing and inquiry processes.
 Prerequisites: Pass WR 115 with a grade of "C-" or better, or suitable writing placement exam score.

-Instructor: Wilson, Marc
+Instructor: Wilson, Jacob

 Location: Web